 What Kind of Seats Can I Get?

-The hard sleeper as the name suggests lacks a certain level of comfort both with the beds itself and the number of people you share a berth with (6 in total).
+The hard sleeper as the name suggests lacks a certain level of comfort both with the beds themselves and the number of people you share a berth with (6 in total).
 You also sacrifice a certain amount of privacy as the berth is open to the walkway.

-Both types of trains will even offer standing tickets, which are precisely as they sound.
-Those lucky passengers would simply have to find wherever there’s space available for the entirety of the journey.
+Both types of trains even offer standing tickets, which are precisely as they sound.
+Those lucky passengers simply have to find wherever there’s space available for the entirety of their journey.
 This will include individuals sitting directly in the middle of the walkway or crowded at the ends of the carriages.
 Confusingly these will be the same price as the seated tickets and undoubtedly the least comfortable option available.

 What’s the Price?

-|Hard Seat / Standing – 157 CNY
+|Hard Seat / Standing

 Which Train Should I Pick?

-The differences between the two is quite self-explanatory.
+The differences between the two are quite self-explanatory.
 The high-speed option gets you there quicker but for a higher price.
-Bear in mind only certain routes will offer the high-speed trains, really only between the major cities.
+Bear in mind only certain routes will offer high-speed trains, really only between the major cities.
 If you want to go off route, a bit more rural, then the slower ones are your only option anyway.

 Train vs Flight